 Once the sutures are removed, you can slowly begin to increase exercise.
 Your pet should be encouraged to take frequent short lead walks, 5-10 minutes, 6-8 times daily is a good starting point.
 Your pet is still not allowed off the leash until after the fourth week.
 Take care that they continue to use the operated limb confidently at every step.
 Please avoid any rough and tumble, retrieving and jumping.

 Weeks 5 – 6:

 By eight to twelve weeks your pet should be walking fairly normally.
-If they are still lame at twelve weeks or suddenly favouring a leg at any time, they should be brought back in for a check up.
+If they are still lame at twelve weeks or suddenly favouring a leg at any time, they should revisit us for a check-up.
 Most pets will be capable of full, unrestricted athletic ability within 12 weeks of their operation.

-If your pet is still stiff or lame after 4 months, please bring them into the clinic for a check up.
+If your pet is still stiff or lame after 4 months, please bring them in for a check-up.
 They may need anti-arthritic medication.

 Hydrotherapy is recommended, please ask one of our staff for a referral.

 If you have any questions, please do not hesitate to give us a call on 9274 1845.